Skip to main content

 TopLayerProvider

 Main package provider.
-It must be added above the part of the application where you plan to use dialogs and toasts.
+It must be added above the part of the application where you plan to use dialogs and upper layers.

 Tip